 Diamondbacks' Corbin Carroll adds MLB history to NL Rookie of the Year campaign

-Arizona Diamondbacks rookie Corbin Carroll is the favorite for NL Rookie of the Year, and his performance in the team's 7-1 win over the San Francisco Giants Wednesday offered a reminder as to why that is.
+Arizona Diamondbacks rookie Corbin Carroll is the favorite for National League Rookie of the Year, and his performance Wednesday in a 7-1 win over the San Francisco Giants offered a reminder.

-Entering the game just two away from a season with 50 stolen bases, he made history in the bottom of the third inning as the first rookie to accomplish that feat in a season with at least 20 home runs.
+Entering the game two stolen bases shy of a season total of 50, he made history in the bottom of the third inning as the first rookie to accomplish that feat in a season with at least 20 home runs.

 The 23-year-old also became only the third player in Diamondbacks history to steal 50 bases in a season, joining Eric Byrnes and Tony Womack.